 The Keeling curve showed a steady rise in CO2 in atmosphere during the period since oil and coal were discovered and used by man.
 As of today, carbon dioxide has increased from 215 to 385 parts per million.
 But, despite the increases, it is still only a trace gas in the atmosphere.
 While the increase is real, the percentage of the atmosphere that is CO2 remains tiny, about 41 hundredths of one percent.

 First, his pre-industrial CO2 number is wrong.
 It's not 215ppm CO2.
 The real number is around 280ppm CO2.

 Second he is missing the point.
-CO2 'is' a "tiny fraction" of the atmosphere, without which earth would be a giant frozen ball in space supporting no life at all.
+CO2 'is' a "tiny fraction" of the atmosphere, without which earth would be a giant frozen ball in space supporting no life at all, as we know it.

 Third, CO2 at "41 hundredths of one percent would be 0.0041 or 4100 ppm, but Coleman stated just two sentences prior that current is "385 parts per million" (ppm)?
 He contradicts his own numbers?

 It is specifically because it is a "tiny fraction" that humans were so easily able to alter its influence on the global climate... because it doesn't take that much to increase climate forcing.
 Facts out of context are meaningless.

 Several hypothesis emerged in the 70s and 80s about how this tiny atmospheric component of CO2 might cause a significant warming.
 But they remained unproven.
 Years have passed and the scientists kept reaching out for evidence of the warming and proof of their theories.
 And, the money and environmental claims kept on building up.